 It is warm enough outside for a sleeveless dress but against the rules for me to wear one at the religious publishing house where I work.
 Needless to say, pants are not allowed either.

-I go to the elevator and leave the Research and Statistics Department and soon am out on the sidewalk hurrying along.
+I go to the elevator and soon am out on the sidewalk hurrying along.
 Five or six blocks later I am at Cain-Sloan and hurry inside to the stocking counter as I plan to go downstairs for a tuna fish stuffed tomato before returning to work.

 There is one saleslady available and I tell her my size and she pulls out four thin boxes, opens the lids and spreads apart crisp tissue paper.
 I point to the tan, darker than what I wear, and she carefully slides her hand inside a sheer pair.